 The best way of getting close contact with the people is to take part in the daily life activities.
 Guests are invited to join the villagers in drawing water, hoeing the field, grinding maize, brewing the local beer or whatever the villagers will be planning for the day.

 Kawaza Village has not been ‘set up’ as a profit making scheme by a tourist company.
 It is a community who wish to exchange ideas and culture with guests from outside the area.
 They feel that they and their children will benefit from this exchange.
 They also wish to raise money for the community development projects and for the school.

 This morning after breakfast you will be transferred to the airport to take your scheduled flight to Mfuwe via Lusaka.
-On arrival, you will be met and transferred to stay at Kafunta River for the next 3 nights.
-Here you can participate in game drives and walks.
+On arrival, you will be met and transferred to stay at Kafunta River Lodge for the next 3 nights.
+Here you can participate in game drives and walking safaris.

 Whilst here you will visit Mulberry Mongoose before your afternoon game drive.
 Welcomed with a drink and snack you will have a talk in the garden about why they are called Mulberry Mongoose, how it all started and how they run a business in the African bush.
 Then you will take a tour of the workshop meeting the team and have an opportunity to buy the products.

 You will also visit Project Luangwa in Mfuwe town where you can learn about the efforts they have in place to help local school girls further their education.
 This will involve a visit to the shop as well as interaction with the school girls.

 Their work with women and girls has many dimensions and includes everything from life skills, avoiding abuse – mental, physical or sexual, dealing with rape, increasing low self-esteem and staying in school to training women to support themselves when they have little or no scholastic education.
 It also includes their menstrual hygiene management programme and our Ufulu sanitary pads are made in the workshop in Mfuwe.